-The p53 CALUX[®] is a human cell line (U2OS) derived pathway selective reporter gene assay.
+The p53 CALUX® is a human cell line (U2OS) derived pathway selective reporter gene assay.
 In this assay, a firefly luciferase gene has been coupled to p53 Responsive Elements.
 The luciferase serves as a reporter gene for the presence p53-pathway activating compounds.
 The pathway is activated by genotoxic compounds that do not require metabolic activation and in rare cases agents that induce cell cycle arrest.
 Activation of the p53-pathway will lead to luciferase expression, and by addition of the appropriate substrate for luciferase, this can be detected as light.
 The amount of light produced is proportional to the concentration of p53-pathway activating compounds.

-- Endpoint (unit): positive or negative for p53 activation/amount processed or dilution factor - Test duration: 24h - Guidelines and/or standards (international, such as ISO, CEN; or national such as DIN) available (if not available, please refer to publication with protocol): none - Positive control used: Actinomycin D - Matrices (sediment, water, tissue etc) that can be investigated: Any type of sample. - Tissue/cells examined: Human osteosarcoma cell line U2OS - Sample volume or mass needed for different matrices: Depending on type of material analysed. - Current use on MS level (regular monitoring as well as other purposes): Several R&D projects - Assessment criteria: typical performance criteria from Dutch Rijkswaterstaat RIKZ-Specie-08 guideline can be used - Specificity: many genotoxic compounds - Sensitivity (LOD/Q): N/A - Variability (e.g. CV for single substance tests) if known: <20% - Influence by cytotoxicity/risk of false positives/negatives: Depending on the SPE extraction/clean-up as well as which kind of water matrixes.
+- Endpoint (unit): positive or negative for p53 activation/amount processed or dilution factor. - Test duration: 24h. - Guidelines and/or standards (international, such as ISO, CEN; or national such as DIN) available (if not available, please refer to publication with protocol): ECVAM method DB-ALM Protocol n° 197.: Automated CALUX reporter gene assay procedure. - Positive control used: Actinomycin D. - Matrices (sediment, water, tissue etc.) that can be investigated: Any type of sample. - Tissue/cells examined: Human osteosarcoma cell line U2OS. - Sample volume or mass needed for different matrices: Depending on type of material analysed. - Current use on MS level (regular monitoring as well as other purposes): Several R&D projects. - Assessment criteria: typical performance criteria from Dutch Rijkswaterstaat RIKZ-Specie-08 guideline can be used. - Specificity: many genotoxic compounds. - Sensitivity (LOD/Q): N/A. - Variability (e.g., CV for single substance tests) if known: <20%. - Influence by cytotoxicity/risk of false positives/negatives: Depending on the SPE extraction/clean-up as well as which kind of water matrixes.

-- Complexity/learning period: 1 week of training - Costs: Low (about 130 240 Euro on commercial basis12).
-Costs are generally not depending on matrix studied. - Commercial availability: Commercial accredited performers available - International relevance: applied in several projects - Publications:
+- Complexity/learning period: 1 week of training. - Costs: Costs are generally depending on matrix studied. - Commercial availability: BDS. - International relevance: applied in several projects. - Publications: